OnionUI/Onion/website/versioned_docs/version-4.0/Getting Started/Frequently Asked Questions (FAQ).md

 **Charging Indicators**
 The left most LED on the top of the Mini will turn blue when a full charge is reached.
-Miyoo recommends 5V 1A and it must be USB-A to USB-C _(USB-C to USB-C charging is not supported)_.

 ![LED Indicators-500](https://user-images.githubusercontent.com/98862735/189775988-b6b4062d-f231-4351-9a79-6920498f1554.png)